TBI Treatment and Management in Nursing Care

 Case Study and Trauma Nurse Assessment for Potential TBI Treatment

 A 46-year-old man presents to the emergency department (ED) after an MVC.
-He was a restrained passenger, +airbag deployment, and no reported loss of consciousness.
+He was a restrained passenger, with airbag deployment, and no reported loss of consciousness.
 The accident occurred when another car failed to stop at a traffic light and hit the victims car on the passenger side.
 EMS reports heavy damage and difficult extraction.
-The victim is complaining of a headache, nausea, and R shoulder pain.
-Below, is your complete trauma nurse assessment:
+The victim is complaining of a headache, nausea, and right shoulder pain.
+Below is your complete trauma nurse assessment:

 Assessment Findings

-– Airway patent, no missing or loose teeth, and pt speech is clear.
+• Airway patent, no missing or loose teeth, and the patient’s speech is clear.

 C Circulation status, rapid assessment